Enalean/tuleap-documentation-en/languages/en/administration-guide/services/mediawiki.rst

 Clean-up tables and databases
 -----------------------------

-This tool is inspect the database to:
+This tool inspects the database to:

 * Delete all databases that are left after a project deletion (before 9.13, mediawiki databases were not deleted on project deletion).
 * Delete all databases that are empty in projects that don't use mediawiki service.

-  * If the service is unused mediawiki has some content, a warning is issued.
+  * If the service is unused and mediawiki has some content, a warning is issued.
 It's possible to force removal by explicitly adding the corresponding project number on command line.
-  * In both cases, there is problem to re-activate an (empty) mediawiki in those projects in the future.
+  * In both cases, there is no problems to re-activate an (empty) mediawiki in those projects in the future.
 * Identify all projects with mediawiki service activated but without content

   * It's possible to force delete of those empty mediawiki by explicitly adding the corresponding project number on command line.
   * Projects can re-activate mediawiki service in the future.